-II.
-Cases Subject to the Complex Business Litigation Court.
+I. Cases Subject to Business Court.

-The principles set out below shall guide the parties and the Court in the assignment of cases to the Complex Business Litigation Court.
-Notwithstanding anything to the contrary in any prior general Administrative Order or Court procedure, all jury, non-jury, injunction and class action cases shall be assigned to the Complex Business Litigation Court, if they are among the following types of actions:
+The principles set out below shall guide the parties and the Court in the assignment of cases to Business Court.
+Notwithstanding anything to the contrary in any prior general

+Administrative Order or Court procedure, all jury, non-jury, injunction and class action cases shall be assigned to Business Court, if they are among the following types of actions:
-A. Any of the following where the amount in controversy is in excess of \$75,000.00:

-1. Claims arising from U.C.C. related transactions;

-2. Claims arising from the purchases and sales of businesses or the assets of a business, including contract disputes, commercial landlord-tenant claims, and business torts;

-3. Claims involving the sale of goods or services by or to business enterprises;

-4. Claims involving non-consumer bank or brokerage accounts, including loan, deposit, cash management, and investment accounts;

-5. Claims arising from the purchase, sale, lease of commercial real or personal property or security interests therein;

-6. Claims related to surety bonds;

-7. Franchisee/franchisor relationships and liabilities;

-8. Malpractice claims of non-medical professionals in connection with rendering services to a business enterprise;

-9. Insurance coverage disputes, bad faith suits, and third party indemnity actions against insurers arising under policies issued to businesses, such as claims arising under a commercial general liability policy or commercial property policy; and in Section III, below.
-Cases eligible under this category will normally have four or more parties, multiple claims and defenses, third party, cross or counterclaims, complex factual or legal issues, or other unusual features warranting assignment to the Complex Business Litigation Court.
+- A. Any of the following where the amount in controversy is in excess of \$75,000.00: - 1.
+Claims arising from U.C.C. related transactions; - 2.
+Claims arising from the purchases and sales of businesses or the assets of a business, including contract disputes, commercial landlord-tenant claims, and business torts; - 3.
+Claims involving the sale of goods or services by or to business enterprises; - 4.
+Claims involving non-consumer bank or brokerage accounts, including loan, deposit, cash management, and investment accounts; - 5.
+Claims arising from the purchase, sale, lease of commercial real or personal property or security interests therein; - 6.
+Claims related to surety bonds; - 7.
+Franchisee/franchisor relationships and liabilities; - 8.
+Malpractice claims of non-medical professionals in connection with rendering services to a business enterprise; - 9.
+Insurance coverage disputes, bad faith suits, and third party indemnity actions against insurers arising under policies issued to businesses, such as claims arising under a commercial general liability policy or commercial property policy; and - 10.
+Other complex disputes of a commercial nature, excluding those listed in Section II, below.
+Cases eligible under this category will normally have four or more parties, multiple claims and defenses, third party, cross or counterclaims, complex factual or legal issues, or other unusual features warranting assignment to Business Court.

-10. Other complex disputes of a commercial nature, excluding those listed

-B. Any of the following without regard to the amount in controversy:

-1. Actions relating to the internal affairs or governance, dissolution or liquidation rights obligations between or among owners (shareholders, partners, members), or liability or indemnity of managers (officers, directors, managers, trustees, or members or partners functioning as managers) of corporations, partnerships, limited partnerships, limited liability companies or partnerships, professional associations, business trusts, joint ventures or other business enterprises;

-2. Actions relating to trade secrets and non-compete agreements;

-3. Intellectual property claims;

-4. Actions relating to securities or relating to or arising under the state securities laws or antitrust statutes;

-5. Shareholder derivative actions and class actions involving claims that are subject to the Complex Business Litigation Court, pursuant to this Order; and

-6. Actions relating to corporate trust affairs or director and officer liability.

-III.
-Cases Not Subject to the Complex Business Litigation Court.
+- B. Any of the following without regard to the amount in controversy: - 1.
+Actions relating to the internal affairs or governance, dissolution or liquidation rights obligations between or among owners (shareholders, partners, members), or liability or indemnity of managers (officers, directors, managers, trustees, or members or partners functioning as managers) of corporations, partnerships, limited partnerships, limited liability companies or partnerships, professional associations, business trusts, joint ventures or other business enterprises; - 2.
+Actions relating to trade secrets and non-compete agreements; - 3.
+Intellectual property claims; - 4.
+Actions relating to securities or relating to or arising under the state securities laws or antitrust statutes; - 5.
+Shareholder derivative actions and class actions involving claims that are subject to Business Court, pursuant to this Order; and - 6.
+Actions relating to corporate trust affairs or director and officer liability. - II.
+Cases Not Subject to Business Court.

-The following types of matters are not ordinarily to be assigned to the Complex Business Litigation Court:
+The following types of matters are not ordinarily to be assigned to Business Court: